Acquisition of VPI Technology by Ludlum Measurements, Inc.

 Making Our Customers Successful

-“Throughout our first 25 years, we’ve consistently worked to make our customer a success.
+“Throughout our first 25 years, we’ve consistently worked to make our customers succeed.
 This approach is at the core of VPI’s corporate mission and message,” said Jeremy Williams, chief executive officer of VPI Technology Group.
 “Through a broad spectrum of electrical, mechanical, and software engineering services, VPI’s dedicated teams come up with solutions, test and verify them, and finally manufacture them for our clients.
 Hard work, intelligent individuals, and collective work for our customers’ success is the recipe for success at VPI.”

 “Having served hundreds of customers ranging from commercial electronics to